Carnival Corporation & plc

-Carnival Corporation & plc is a British-American cruise operator with a combined fleet of over ninety vessels across nine cruise line brands and one joint venture with China State Shipbuilding Corporation (CSSC).
-A dual-listed company, Carnival is composed of two companies – Panama-incorporated, US-headquartered Carnival Corporation, and UK-based Carnival plc – which function as one entity.
-Carnival Corporation is listed on the New York Stock Exchange, whereas Carnival plc is listed on the London Stock Exchange with an ADR listing on the NYSE.
-Carnival is listed in both the S&P 500 and FTSE 250 indices.
+Carnival Corporation & plc is an Anglo-American cruise line operator that owns more than 90 vessels across eight brands.

+A dual-listed company, Carnival is composed of the Panama-incorporated, U.S.-headquartered Carnival Corporation, and UK-based Carnival plc, which function as one entity.
+Carnival Corporation is listed on the New York Stock Exchange and Carnival plc on the London Stock Exchange with an ADR listing on the NYSE.
+Carnival is listed in the S&P 500 and FTSE 250 indices.

-The American entity Carnival Corporation has headquarters in the United States, with operational headquarters located in the city of Doral, Florida.
-The UK entity Carnival plc is based in Southampton.
+Carnival Corporation's operational headquarters are in Doral, Florida.
+Carnival plc's headquarters are in Southampton, England.